syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 Level 1
 </td>
 <td>
-Record and detect the UI elements when you perform any actions in the control.
+Record and detect the UI elements when performing any actions in the control.
 </td>
 </tr>
 <tr>